Branch template

 Western states and living households

-Living-family details stay private while public pages use safe branch summaries and proof labels.
+Living-family details stay private while public pages use careful branch summaries and proof labels.

 External tree search slot

-FamilySearch and Geni should help this template suggest candidate profiles, not auto-publish a descent claim.
+FamilySearch and Geni can help this template suggest candidate profiles, not auto-publish a descent claim.
 The useful query starts with ancestor name, birth date, death date, place, spouse, and source link.

 Branch page rule